John Snow: Career

 In the 1830s, Snow's colleague at the Newcastle Infirmary was surgeon Thomas Michael Greenhow.
 The surgeons worked together conducting research on England's cholera epidemics, both continuing to do so for many years.

 In 1837, Snow began working at the Westminster Hospital.
 Admitted as a member of the Royal College of Surgeons of England on 2 May 1838, he graduated from the University of London in December 1844 and was admitted to the Royal College of Physicians in 1850.
 Snow was a founding member of the Epidemiological Society of London which was formed in May 1850 in response to the cholera outbreak of 1849.
-By 1856, Snow and Greenhow's nephew, Dr. E.H.
-Greenhow were some of a handful of esteemed medical men of the society who held discussions on this "dreadful scourge, the cholera".
+By 1856, Snow and Greenhow's nephew, E. H. Greenhow were some of a handful of esteemed medical men of the society who held discussions on this "dreadful scourge, the cholera".

 After finishing his medical studies in the University of London, he earned his MD in 1844.
 Snow set up his practice at 54 Frith Street in Soho as a surgeon and general practitioner.
 John Snow contributed to a wide range of medical concerns including anaesthesiology.
 He was a member of the Westminster Medical Society, an organisation dedicated to clinical and scientific demonstrations.
 Snow gained prestige and recognition all the while being able to experiment and pursue many of his scientific ideas.
 He was a speaker multiple times at the society's meetings and he also wrote and published articles.
 He was especially interested in patients with respiratory diseases and tested his hypothesis through animal studies.
 In 1841, he wrote, On Asphyxiation, and on the Resuscitation of Still-Born Children, which is an article that discusses his discoveries on the physiology of neonatal respiration, oxygen consumption and the effects of body temperature change.

 In 1857, Snow made an early and often overlooked contribution to epidemiology in a pamphlet, On the adulteration of bread as a cause of rickets.